Jane Franklin: Legacy

-Lady Franklin was a woman of unusual character and personality.
-Her determined efforts, in connection with which she spent a great deal of her own money to discover the fate of her husband, added much to the world's knowledge of the Arctic regions.
-It was said: 'What the nation would not do, a woman did'.
-In addition, as one of the earliest women in Tasmania who had had the full benefit of education and cultural surroundings, she was both an example and a force and set a new standard in ways of living to the more prosperous settlers who had passed the stage of merely struggling for a living.

 Natural features named after her include Lady Franklin Bay, on Ellesmere Island and Lady Franklin Point, on Victoria Island, both in Nunavut; Lady Franklin Rock, an island in the Fraser River near Yale, British Columbia, named at the end of her visit there during the Fraser Canyon Gold Rush; Lady Franklin Rock, near Vernal Fall in Yosemite National Park in California; and Mount Lady Jane Franklin, a hill near Barnawartha in Northern Victoria, which she climbed on her trip from Port Phillip to Sydney in 1839.
 Beside Victoria's Mount Franklin is a scoria mound known as Lady Franklin.

 Jane Franklin Hall, a residential college in Hobart, Tasmania, is named in her honour, as is the Lady Franklin Gallery in Lenah Valley, Tasmania.
 The ballad "Lady Franklin's Lament" commemorated her search for her lost husband.
 The sailing vessel; Jane Franklin, an Amel Super Maramu ketch, also bears her name.
 Lady Jane Franklin Drive in Spilsby, Lincolnshire, Sir John's birthplace, is named after her.

 The barque Lady Franklin was named after her.

 Most of Lady Franklin's surviving papers are held by the Scott Polar Research Institute.